An Introduction to Quantum Computing, Without the Physics: Numerical implementation of Grover's algorithm

 \section{Numerical implementation of Grover's algorithm}

-We conclude the paper showing how to implement Grover's algorithm using the open-source Python library QISKit \cite{qiskit}.
-One of the advantages of using QISKit is that the code is self-explanatory.
+We conclude the tutorial by showing how to implement Grover's algorithm using the open-source Python library Qiskit \cite{qiskit}.
+One of the advantages of using Qiskit is that the code is self-explanatory.
 The library requires Python 3 and can be installed via {\tt pip}:

+The code below was tested with Qiskit 0.11.1; it may work with other versions as well.

 We apply Grover's algorithm to the problem of finding a satisfying assignment for an instance of the Exactly-1 3-SAT problem, which is defined as follows: 1ex \fbox{

 }

 This problem is NP-hard \cite{garey1972computers}.
 In our implementation, an instance of Exactly-1 3-SAT is specified as a list of clauses, where each clause contains three integers: a positive integer is the index of a positive literal, a negative integer is the index of a negative literal.
 For example, the Python list of lists